a-b-street/docs/book/src/tech/map/geometry/README.md

 At the simulation layer, vehicles moving through an intersection conflict with each other very coarsely.
-If a vehicle is partially stuck in the intersection, it prevents othr vehicles from starting potentially conflicting turns.
+If a vehicle is partially stuck in the intersection, it prevents other vehicles from starting potentially conflicting turns.
 So to prevent this problem from happening, the simulation has complicated rules so that vehicles do not "block the box" -- if they enter an intersection, they must be guaranteed to fully exit and clear it, not get stuck somewhere in the middle.